ut0pia/midtard/README.md

-requirements :
+Requirements :
 ```
 pip install requests playsound beautifulsoup4
 ```
+Run script midtards! </br>
+From Antz with love </br>
+Alone We are Strong.
+Together We are Stronger. ⚡️</br>
-run script midtards!!! from antz you may need to update url if you missed 3rd-mid-snapshot (ie /4th-mid-snapshot if there is one)
+You may need to update url if you missed 3rd-mid-snapshot (ie /4th-mid-snapshot if there is one) </br>